 This is one of the only white noise machines that uses pure white noise and no other rhythmic sounds.
 Some may consider that a drawback, but the sleep consultants we talked to see it as a plus, because while ocean waves, heartbeat, or rain sound peaceful and soothing, they actually activate babies’ brainwaves.
 This means that when babies are in a lighter, active stage of sleep (i.e., transitioning in between sleep cycles) rhythmic sounds could actually wake them up.

 Pros: You can adjust not only the volume (two levels) but tone, as well; Stays on all night long which helps babies get into and stay in the deeper sleep cycle stages longer; Warranty included

 Cons: No battery option

-This sound machine is super multitasking and economical, especially when you consider that it pulls quadruple duty by including 3 sounds, 3 songs, and 3 rotating image projection discs.
+This sound machine is super multitasking and economical, especially when you consider that it pulls quadruple duty by including 6 sounds and lullabies, and 3 rotating image projection discs.
+Note that images are still, not moving.
 Now, some straight talk: The sleep consultants we spoke to prefer basic sound machines (see above) that offer only white noise and no additional sounds or projections (especially those images with blue light since they can inhibit the production of melatonin, which babies are short on to begin with.)
 HOWEVER, many parents still like these features, so given that, we’re including this product, which is definitely feature-rich and affordable.

-Pros: Rotating images projector: Variety of sounds and music; Timer; Lightweight
+Pros: Rotating images projector, which can be used without sounds: Variety of sounds and music; Auto-off timer; Lightweight

 Cons: Projections are a pro or a con, depending (see above paragraph); No night light feature, but some people use a projected image to serve that purpose; No battery option